marques-batoon/marques-batoon.github.io/projects/ToiletFinder.md

 See the documentation [here]([https://toilet-titans.github.io/]).

-Below is a sample of the countdown function used in the app and the live updates made to the HTML.
+Below is a sample of the first react components coded to pull data from the database.

 ```js
 import React, { useState, useEffect } from 'react';